Mysterious Journey II

-Mysterious Journey II, also known as Schizm II: Chameleon (Schizm II: Kameleon), is an adventure game developed by Detalion, published by The Adventure Company, powered by Lithtech: Jupiter, and the sequel to Schizm: Mysterious Journey.
+Mysterious Journey II, also known as Schizm II: Chameleon (Schizm II: Kameleon), is an adventure game developed by Detalion, published by The Adventure Company, and the sequel to Schizm: Mysterious Journey.
 Like the earlier game, the plotline was authored by acclaimed Australian science fiction writer Terry Dowling.
 While Schizm utilized 360 degree panoramas, Mysterious Journey II uses a first-person shooter interface.

 Story

 The game begins on a derelict space station.
 Sen Geder, whom the player controls, awakens from a cryogenic stasis pod, and is interrogated by a pre-recorded holo-message of a mysterious man named Tensa, 214 years after Sen was placed in stasis.
 Tensa explains that there is no escape, as all non-essential machinery is destroyed, every door and bulkhead is sealed, and the station will fall from its decaying orbit in 16 days.
 The hologram device is accidentally blown up by a sentient machine named Talen.
 From there on, Talen helps Sen fly a shuttle down to the planet, where the people below have formed two tribes: The technological Transai, and nature-loving Ansala.
 From there Sen must solve a myriad of complex puzzles to uncover the truth behind his crime and find out what really happened on Saarpedon.